 Each reader for the open mic can read one poem of 3 minutes max.
 Participants can purchase one of ten tickets in advance to reserve an open mic spot.
 Once those tickets sell out, all other participants who’d like to read for the open mic can purchase a ticket to sign up at the door on a first-come, first-serve basis.
 We usually have time for about 20–22 readers.

-One poem at every open mic is declared Poem of the Month by audience vote.
-The winning writer earns free admission to a future Yawp, a Brooklyn Poets tote bag and one of the twelve spots in our Poem of the Year Smackdown at the end of the year.
+One poem at every open mic is declared Yawp Poem of the Month by audience vote.
+The winning writer earns a Brooklyn Poets tote bag, one of twelve spots in our Yawp Poem of the Year contest and a ticket to our annual Awards Gala in December.
 We record and publish a monthly Yawpcast, so note that by reading you’re giving us permission to distribute your recording, unless you notify us otherwise.

 Also note that by participating in the Yawp, you agree to abide by our code of conduct and COVID-19 policy.
 All in-person attendees are strongly encouraged to wear masks (regardless of vaccination status) except readers at a safe distance on stage, and we will have masks available.
 Brooklyn Poets reserves the right to dismiss from our programs any participant found to be in violation of these policies.
 Thank you for respecting our community.

 Next Yawp: Mon, October 9, 144 Montague Street

 Workshop Leader & Featured Reader: I.S.
 Jones